vamolessa/pepper/plugin-lsp/rc/help.md

 - usage: `lsp-document-symbols`

 ### `lsp-workspace-symbols`
-Opens up a buffer with all symbols in the workspace found by the lsp server optionally filtered by a query.
+Opens up a buffer with all symbols in the workspace found by the lsp server.
+Optionally pre-filters results with a `<query>`.
 - usage: `lsp-workspace-symbols [<query>]`

 ### `lsp-format`
-Format a buffer using the lsp server.
+Format the whole buffer.
 - usage: `lsp-format`